Are you a farmer seeking new markets?

 Venue: Hawthorne Valley Farm, Ghent, NY

-Title: Baskets to Pallets 1 Day Training and "Be Well Farming" Focus Group
+Title: Baskets to Pallets Marketing Intensive and "Be Well Farming" Focus Group

 Instructors: Violet Stone, Baskets to Pallets Project Manager, Rachel and Steffen Schneider, Institute for Mindful Agriculture

-Treat yourself to a training that covers the technical skills needed to be successful when transitioning to wholesale markets while making time for reflective conversation, a delicious local food feast, fellowship and a walk on the farm.
+Treat yourself to a holistic training that offers strategies and skill-building for successfully entering wholesale markets with special consideration toward participants’ overall comfort and well-being.
+Join us in a warm, light-filled space for learning, feasting, fellowship, and a walk on the farm.
 We'll discuss consumer trends and the demand for local, choosing and evaluating market channels, building relationships with buyers and cooperative and collaborative farming.
-Registration opens January 20th.
 Those who wish are invited to stay for a 90 minute focus group to explore wellness, balance, fairness, and connection to community while farming.
-Focus group participants will be treated to a local food appetizer social and compensated $75.00 cash.
+Focus group participants will be treated to a local food appetizer social and compensated with a cash gift.
+Learn more and register.

 Date: February 25th, 2020